RenderKit/oidn/doc/api.md

 OIDN_ACCESS_READ_WRITE    read and write access OIDN_ACCESS_WRITE_DISCARD write-only access but the previous contents will be discarded
 ------------------------- -----------------------------------------------------
-: Access modes for mapped memory regions that can be passed to `oidnMapBuffer`, i.e., valid constants of type `OIDNAccess`.
+: Access modes for memory regions mapped with `oidnMapBuffer`, i.e., valid constants of type `OIDNAccess`.

 After accessing the mapped data in the buffer, the memory region must be unmapped with